Living in Portland

 Interested in festivals?
 Well, don't fret; we've got you covered.
 Although something is always available year round, summer is festival season here in Portland.
 Choose from the nationally recognized Mount Hood Jazz Festival, the Portland Blues Festival, the Bite (sampling of local restaurants), Brew Fest (yep, you guessed it, beer!), the annual Greek Festival, the Cinco de Mayo Festival, or Portland's own week-long Rose Festival; or, do them all!
 The number of celebrations, festivals, and cultural events is simply too large to list.
 A group you're interested in?
 I bet there's a festival for it here.

 Into music?
-With a vibrant local music scene, along with being a typical stop for national tours of the likes such as Janet Jackson, Taylor Swift, Tim McGraw, Beyoncé, Justin Timberlake, and so many more, you better bring your ear plugs.
+With a vibrant local music scene, along with being a typical stop for national tours of the likes such as Bruno Mars, Ed Sheeran.
+Taylor Swift, Tim McGraw, Beyoncé, Justin Timberlake, and so many more, you better bring your ear plugs.

 Additionally, we have local and national theater productions galore, national comedic acts, Broadway touring groups, Cirque Du Soleil, an amazing wine country, the highest number of microbreweries per capita in the nation, and wonderful restaurants of all varieties and price points.